icolf/NewFoodNutrientsFromAzreDevops/README.md

 Now I can apply the __Dependecy Inversion Principle__ to totally decouple controllers from Entity Framework context.
 So, I extracted interfaces from each Repository and from my UnitOfWork classes.
 Next I configured Ninject _(IoC for Dependency Injection)_ to inject to the controller's constructor a concrete class of IUnitOfWork interface.
 #### Frontend
 In this area I used the __Immediately Invoked Function Expression__ pattern to be able of modularizing my knockOutjs view models and other objects.
-This pattern permitts a better separation of cerns as you can see in _scripts\app\_ folders in this solution.
+This pattern permitts a better separation of concerns by letting for example segregate ViewModels from the Models as you can see in _scripts\app\_ folders in this solution.
 I have also integrated some Bootstrap.css classes' overwitting to have a standard look of all pages in the project using some LESS commands as you can see in Site.LESS file in the _content_ folder of this solution.
 #### Definitions And References
 > __Repository Pattern__